-32. Six southern elephant seals (Mirounga leonina) and three unidentified phocid seals (probably leopard seals (Hydrurga leptonyx)) mortalities were reported in the longline fishery in Division 58.5.2 during 2016.
+32. Six southern elephant seal (Mirounga leonina) (and one unidentified seal) mortalities were reported in the longline fishery in Division 58.5.2 during 2017.

 Depredation

 33. Low levels of sperm whale depredation have been observed in Division 58.5.2 since 2011 (WG-FSA-15/53).
 Sperm whale sightings occur exclusively in the April-June period.